themeselection/bootstrap-cheatsheet/README.md

 Use `gulp dist-css` to create css assets

 ## To copy JS file to assets
-Use `gulp dist-jd` to create js assets
+Use `gulp dist-js` to create js assets

 ## To clean HTML files and regenerate then all using PUG
 Use `gulp dist-html` to generate HTML files